Rouzax/Get-Video-Info/README.md

 ## Overview

 This PowerShell script enables comprehensive extraction and filtering of video file information using MediaInfo CLI.
-It offers extensive filtering options based on various criteria such as format, bitrate, resolution, and more.
+It offers extensive filtering options based on various criteria such as codec, bitrate, resolution, and more.
 Additionally, it provides an option to copy filtered videos to a specified destination.

 ## Features

 - **File Information Extraction:** Utilizes MediaInfo CLI to extract detailed information about video files.
-- **Flexible Filtering:** Allows filtering based on format, bitrate, file size, resolution, audio language, encoder, and file name.
+- **Flexible Filtering:** Allows filtering based on codec, bitrate, file size, resolution, audio language, encoder, and file name.
 - **Recursive Search:** Optionally searches subfolders for video files.
 - **Targeted File Copy:** Copies filtered videos to a specified destination folder.
 - **Related Files Copy:** Optionally copies images (jpg, png) with the same base name as the video.